Online exhibits offer children's literature resources and expertise to researchers, students, and teachers around the world.

-Curated digital exhibits featuring a range of topics related to the history and creation of children's literature, featuring materials from out collections.
+Curated digital exhibits featuring a range of topics related to the history and creation of children's literature, featuring unique materials from out collections traditionally only available for on-site viewing

 Explore the engaging world of folklore with this digital exhibit, which examines the multifaceted angles of study for a well-known, but ever-changing text.